CentraleNantesRobotics/baxter_common_ros2/README.rst

 Work in progress
 ----------------

-Messages have been ported to ROS 2.
+All packages have been ported to ROS 2.
+Packages compile but no tests have been done yet.

 Code & Tickets
 --------------